 - Check reference dimensions and tolerances of the hot half as well as of the contour plate (machined by customer) again and compare them to the values given in the installation drawing provided by EWIKON.
 For required reference dimensions also see chapter "5.4 Checks before installation". - 2.
 Apply a thin coat of high performance grease (see chapter "5.3.1 Tools and operating materials") to the guide elements (pos.
 58).
 Install the contour plate (pos.
 56) by carefully sliding it over the guide elements.
+The valve pins must be in back position (open).
 If the hot half features open cable channels for example when nozzles for front installation are installed check the position of the connection cables of the nozzles again to prevent squeezing when the contour plate is installed. - 3.
 Check if plug assignment is in accordance with the wiring plan provided by EWIKON. - 4.
 Complete the mould with the moving mould half (pos.
-59) and mount it on the machine. - Connect the supply lines for cooling with the corresponding connections at the hot half.
-Check cooling circuit for free flow. - Connect the hot half to the hot runner controller and heat it up in diagnosis mode.
+59) and mount it on the machine. - Connect the supply lines for compressed air / hydraulic fluid / cooling with the corresponding connections at the hot half.
+Check all cooling circuits for free flow. - Connect the hot half to the hot runner controller and heat it up in diagnosis mode.
 If the controller does not feature a diagnosis function heat up each zone separately and check if the thermocouple and power connections are allocated correctly.